De-escalation

+Referees intervene in a fight between ice hockey players.

 De-escalation refers to the methods and actions taken to decrease the severity of a conflict, whether of physical, verbal or another nature.
 It is the opposite of escalation.
 De-escalation may also refer to approaches in conflict resolution, by which specific measures are taken to avoid behaviours that escalate conflict.
 De-escalation can be modelled with game theory.

 Psychology

 Verbal de-escalation in psychiatric settings

 In psychiatric settings, de-escalation is aimed at calmly communicating with an agitated client in order to understand, manage, and resolve their concerns.
 Ultimately, these actions are intended to reduce the client's agitation and potential for present or future aggression or violence.
 An insufficient or overdue intervention may leave staff needing to use coercive measures to manage an aggressive or violent client.
 Coercive measures, such as chemical or mechanical restraints, or seclusion, are damaging to the therapeutic relationship and harmful to clients and staff.

 As of 2016, there are 19 articles in literature that define or provide a model of de-escalation.
 Articles converge on a number of themes (i.e. de-escalation should involve safely, calmly, and empathetically supporting the client with their concerns).

 Hankin et al.'s (2011) review of four de-escalation studies reflects the somewhat unclear state of de-escalation research.
 Their review settles on eight goals, seven elements, 15 general techniques, and 15 other techniques divided into three subheadings.

 Price & Baker (2012) identify seven themes across relevant papers: three related to staff skills (e.g. empathetic concern, calm appearance and gentle tone of voice) and four related to the process of intervention (e.g. establishing rapport, maintaining safety, problem solving and setting limits).

 The available literature provides clinical descriptions of effective de-escalation based on qualitative data and professional observations.
 However, these thematic analyses need to be supported by more objective data; one hallmark of such objectivity would be an empirical scale or quantitative measure of de-escalation.